ghacks Technology News

-New Windows Vulnerability Uncovered [Security]
+New Windows Vulnerability in VDM Discovered [Security]

 The last days have not been pleasant for Microsoft.
-A new Windows vulnerability affecting all 32-bit editions of the operating system from Windows 3.11 to Windows 7 was uncovered shortly after the revelation that an exploit in Microsoft’s Internet Explorer 6 was used in the attack on several US companies that included Google and Adobe (read Microsoft Confirms Internet Explorer Vulnerability)
+A new Windows vulnerability affecting all 32-bit editions of the operating system from Windows 3.11 to Windows 7 was uncovered shortly after the revelation that an exploit in Microsoft's Internet Explorer 6 was used in the attack on several US companies that included Google and Adobe (read Microsoft Confirms Internet Explorer Vulnerability).

 Cause of the problem is the virtual dos machine (vdm) that was introduced in 1993 to support 16-bit applications.
-The exploit was uncovered by Tavis Ormandy, a member of Google’s security team.
-It makes it possible to run code with elevated rights on the computer system.
-The full technical explanation of the vulnerability and example exploit code are available at Neohapsis.
+The exploit was uncovered by Tavis Ormandy, a member of Google's security team.

 No patch has been issued by Microsoft until now even though Ormandy mentioned that he had contacted Microsoft about the issue six months ago.
 There is however a quick fix for most Windows operating systems: Disallowing VDM.